callebedrums/reverse-proxy/README.md

 ### Running api project

+move into the api folder `cd api`.

-to execute the project run
+To execute the project, run:

 ```bash
 ./mvnw spring-boot:run